jhaumont/enter-the-daggerverse/runbooks/english/06-use-module-from-daggervers-with-dagger-shell.md

   git-info      A Dagger Module to extract information about a git reference.
 ```

-The last line shows that git-info is loaded.
+The last line shows that `git-info` is loaded.

-Now get current git ref:
+Now use this module, to get current git ref:
 ```
 dagger <<< "git-info . | ref"
 ✔ connect 0.2s